 Anna Pottery Marks: How to Identify Anna Pottery?

-There are a couple of telltale marks that can help identify whether an Anna Pottery piece is authentic.
+A couple of telltale marks can help identify whether an Anna Pottery piece is authentic.
 This includes the following

 Many of the Anna Pottery pieces have quotes that reflect Temperance.
 This refers to a particular religious and political movement in the US that called for a law to ban the production and sale of alcoholic drinks.
 However, this is quite ironic, given that many Anna Pottery pieces are flasks and were used to hold whiskey.

 Many of the Anna Pottery pieces are salt-glazed which is why it is common for them to have blue, brown, and purple finishes.
 This method of firing can be traced back to 15th century Germany.
 Pieces that undergo salt-glazing have a high-gloss and translucent look.

 As mentioned, Anna Pottery is known for its eccentric designs that have sculptures of pigs, frogs, and snakes.
 The theme of the pieces also reflects ideas about the love of nature, rural past, history, and temperance.